-AboitizPower's portfolio of power generating assets strategically consist of a mix of renewable and non-renewable power plants.
-AboitizPower's baseload is composed of coal and geothermal plants and immediate and peaking hydropower, solar, and oil-based power plants, which enable the Company to effectively address the country's growing aggregate demand.
-Most of AboitizPower's plants are also capable of providing ancillary services, which is critical in stabilizing grid operations.
-AboitizPower has an installed capacity which is equivalent to a 19.18% market share of the national grid's installed generating capacity.
-As of February 29, 2024, AboitizPower had a total of 5,974 MW net sellable capacity, of which 4,498 MW is the portion attributable to the Company.
+AboitizPower's portfolio of power generating plants assets strategically consist of a mix of renewable and non-renewable power plants.
+AboitizPower's baseload coal and geothermal plants and immediate and peaking hydropower, solar, and oil-based power plants enable the Company to effectively address the country's growing aggregate demand.
+Most of AboitizPower's plants are also capable of providing ancillary services, which is critical in stablilizing grid operations.
+AboitizPower has an installed capacity which is equivalent to 19.18% market share of the national grid's installed generating capacity.
+As of February 29, 2024, AboitizPower had a total of 5,322 MW net sellable capacity, of which 3,962 MW is the portion attributable to the Company.
 The Company continues to grow its portfolio of generation assets with renewables and selective baseload builds.
-AboitizPower's renewable investments are held primarily through its wholly-owned Subsidiary, Aboitiz Renewables, Inc. (ARI), along with ARI's Subsidiaries and Joint Ventures.
+This is expected to come from a portfolio of renewables and selective baseload builds.
+AboitizPower's renewable investments are held primarily through its whollyowned Subsidiary, ARI, along with ARI's Subsidiaries and Joint Ventures.

-AboitizPower also owns interests in nine Distribution Utilities in Luzon, Visayas, and Mindanao, including Visayan Electric Company, Inc. (Visayan Electric) and Davao Light & Power Co., Inc. (Davao Light), the second and third largest distribution utilities in the Philippines, respectively in terms of customer size and annual sales.
-AboitizPower's Subsidiaries engaged in the distribution of electricity sold a total of 8,203,148 MWh during 2023.
+AboitizPower also owns interests in nine Distribution Utilities in Luzon, Visayas, and Mindanao, including Visayan Electric Company, Inc. (Visayan Electric) and Davao Light & Power Co., Inc. (Davao Light), the second and third largest distribution utilities in the Philippines, respectively in terms of customer size and annual